Duluth’s Swain Invitational Run Was Inspiring To Chris Allen

 The race, started by John Swain, and run on Enger Golf Course with close to 2500 runners participating, was my biggest race.
 My goal for my senior year was to run for the varsity squad at the Swain meet.
 I achieved that goal, becoming the 7th man on the varsity team, little did I know I would surpass that goal and make it my best race ever.

 I ran as hard as I could and I was a good runner on the hills, so this course was built for me.
 I passed the runner on my team that was the 6th man.
 Now the 5th man and up are the scorers.
 I wanted to be that guy.
 I never saw the 5th man and was disappointed when I crossed the finish line because I wanted to be the 5th man and score so my name was in history.

 I was greeted at the finish line by my cousin Randy, who was a state champion for Duluth Denfeld, by shouting that I was the 5th man, I smiled at him, raised my arms in celebration, and puked on his shoes.
 Great moment, ruined.
 That race was my favorite and is one of the biggest.
-This Saturday will be the next meet in honor of John Swain with the first race starting at 10:00 a.m.
-The last race, if they’re on time should be about 3 p.m.
+The race, though, is no more.